vishramachandran/FiloDB/README.md

   filodb.standalone.FiloServer
 ```

-Produce Metrics
+Produce Metrics.
+Generate 5000 tme series, each with 180 samples, at 60s publish interval for 2 metrics
+to the FiloDb dataset indicated by `prom-perf-source.conf` file.
 ```
 java -Dlogback.configurationFile=conf/logback-dev.xml -Dconfig.file=conf/promperf-filodb-server.conf \
    -Dkamon.prometheus.embedded-server.port=9097 \
    <classpath> \
    filodb.gateway.GatewayServer --gen-gauge-data \
-   -p 200 -n 1080 conf/promperf-source.conf
+   -p 5000 -n 180 -i 60 -m 2 conf/promperf-source.conf
 ```

-Look at the startTime and update the startTime in the Gatling Simulation
+Update QueryRangeSimulation.Configuration code with:
+* Query Start time by looking at the output of above data generator
+* Select the query you want to run the load test on

-Run Gatling via SBT, or you can run `GatlingDriver` from your IDE
+Then run `GatlingDriver` from your IDE, or run Gatling via SBT with

 ```
-sbt gatling/gatling:testOnly filodb.gatling.SumOfSotSimulation
+sbt gatling/gatling:testOnly filodb.gatling.QueryRangeSimulation
 ```

+If you added profiler arguments to the FiloDB command, you can profile the code when the gatling
+job is running

 ## You can help!